andreibadulescu/andreibadulescu/README.md

 My name is Andrei, and I currently work as a part-time Systems Administrator, and in my free time I build iOS applications.

-I am currently a 1st year student at <i>Universitatea Politehnica București</i>, pursuing a serious career in Computer Science.
+I am a 1st year Computer Science student at <i>Universitatea Politehnica București</i>, trying to blend work with studying and transforming my dreams into reality.
 Take a look over my repositories, and do not hesitate to contact me in case any questions arise!

 ## Experience 🗂️